 Oil and Gas Production Taxes.
 The State levies a tax on oil and gas production income generated from production activities in the State.
 The tax on production is levied on all onshore oil and gas production, except for the federal and State royalty shares and on offshore developments within three miles of shore.
-In the 2013 legislative session, the Legislature amended the oil and gas production tax statutes, replacing the tax system known as Alaska Clear and Equitable Share ("ACES") for production from Alaska's North Slope.
-The new law is called the More Alaska Production Act ("MAPA").
-The main provisions of MAPA became effective January 1, 2014.
+In the 2013 legislative session, the Legislature amended the oil and gas production tax statutes, replacing the tax system known as ACES for production from Alaska's North Slope with MAPA effective January 1, 2014.